SharePoint/sp-dev-docs/docs/spfx/connect-to-sharepoint.md

 ## Connect to SharePoint using PnPjs

 [PnPjs](https://pnp.github.io/pnpjs/) is an open-source JavaScript library for communicating with SharePoint and Office 365.
 It exposes a fluent API that allows you to easily consume SharePoint and Office 365 REST APIs in a type-safe way.
-To retrieve a the title of the current site using PnPjs, you would execute the following code:
+To retrieve the title of the current site using PnPjs, you would execute the following code:

 ```typescript
 sp.web